Maxime-Leger/EChessL/README.md

 # 🚀 Demo
 Here is a quick demo of the app.
-We hope you enjoy it.
+Hope you enjoy it !

 |Player vs AI|Player vs Player|
 |:-:|:-:|